Lepine, Samuel. 2023. La nature

 Paris: Librairie philosophique Jean Vrin.

-We are now in the age of affectivism (Dukes et al. 2021): while emotions
+We are now in the age of affectivism (Dukes et al. 2021): while emotions have

-have long been contrasted with cognition, they are now seen as a central
+long been contrasted with cognition, they are now seen as a central

 element of our rational life.
-Lepine (2023) joins this paradigm,
+Lepine (2023) joins this paradigm, arguing that

-knowledge, and even an essential component of values.
+even an essential component of values.

 Lepine’s original contribution consists of an extremely cautious and